 The School has a programme of bursary support that provides approximately £1.4m each year to pupils at both the Under School and Great School.
 This allows pupils of exceptional talent and promise to benefit from a high-quality education regardless of their background or financial position.

-Boarding bursaries are not awarded, except when combined with Queen’s Scholarships: for details of Queen’s Scholarships, please refer to the section above.
+Boarding bursaries are not awarded, except when combined with King’s Scholarships: for details of King’s Scholarships, please refer to the section above.

 13+ bursaries would usually be awarded only to those who already hold bursaries at their prep schools.
 To apply for a bursary, please email the Bursar’s Department to request an initial financial assessment form.
 Once you have submitted the form, you will be contacted by the Bursar.